 On November 11, 2018, the public is invited to Danny Boyle’s Pages of the Sea.
 The commission for 14-18 NOW will see communities gather on beaches across the UK to say thank you and goodbye to the millions of men and women who left their shores during the war, many never to return.

-Nerve Centre will be leading events at Murlough Beach, Co.
-Down on Sunday, November 11.
-Each event centres around the drawing of a large-scale portrait of a casualty from the First World War, designed by sand artists Sand In Your Eye, which will be washed away as the tide comes in.
-In addition, the public will be asked to join in by creating silhouettes of people in the sand, remembering the millions of lives lost or changed forever by the conflict.
+Music will be provided by Mourne Community Choir and the public will be asked to join in by creating silhouettes of people in the sand, remembering the millions of lives lost or changed forever by the conflict.

-Poet Carol Ann Duffy has been invited by Boyle to write a new poem, which will be read by individuals, families and communities as they gather on beaches on November 11.
-Copies of the poem will be available at the beaches around the UK for those who wish to come together or to offer their own personal contribution.
+Poet Carol Ann Duffy has been invited by Boyle to write a new poem, which will be read by individuals, families and communities as they gather on the beaches on November 11.
+Copies of the poem are available online and will be available at the beaches for those who wish to come together or to offer their own personal contribution.

 Get involved and find out more at PagesoftheSea.org.uk.

 Commissioned by 14-18 NOW in partnership with National Trust, Activate Performing Arts, Creative Foundation, Eden Project, National Theatre Scotland, Nerve Centre, Sunderland Culture and Swansea Council.

 Supported by the National Lottery through Arts Council England, Heritage Lottery Fund and Big Lottery Fund, and the Department for Digital, Culture, Media and Sport.

 With additional support from Backstage Trust, Bloomberg Philanthropies, Calouste Gulbenkian Foundation (UK Branch) and National Rail.